Vicente Rama: Early life

 Vicente Rama, also known with the honorific title, Don Vicente and Nyor Inting, was born in Cebu, Philippines on June 6, 1887.
-He was the eldest child of Bernabe "Abi" Raffiñan and Engilberta "Iya Bita" Ramas, who was the child of Laurente Ramas and Juana Enguio from Naga.
+He was the eldest child of Gabriel "Abi" Raffiñan y Buzón and Engilberta "Iya Bita" Ramas y Enguio, who was the child of Laurente Ramas and Juana Enguio from Naga.
 He carried the last name "Rama" later on in life, providing no hint why he decided to drop its last letter.
 His mother, who managed a copra-tobacco brokerage, named him after St. Vincent Ferrer and raised him and his sister, Susana, as a single parent.

 Upon the death of his father from diabetes mellitus, the same illness he would be afflicted with in his later years, he received a parcel of land.
 However, he seemed to have either ignored or forgotten the inheritance.

 Education

 Rama attended the Seminario-Colegio de San Carlos, now known as the University of San Carlos, from 1904 until 1908, and he excelled at school.
 After his graduation, Rama went to Manila for further studies as was the practice among children of prominent families.
 It was also perceived as a positive attainment to possess when applying for jobs.
 Attending the Escuela de Derecho de Manila in 1908, he graduated with a law degree in 1910, and he did not proceed to take the bar exam to become a lawyer.